atmofunk/FRESteamWorks/README.md

 # waveofthought ::  64Bit + expanded API #
 I forked this project to both extend available Steamworks API *and* output 64-bit capability for Windows.
-All of the Ventero instructions/examples/tests should still work, but as of this writing I have not yet updated the Ventero tests to reflect the new API.
+All of the Ventero instructions/examples/tests should still work (see below, under "Ventero"), but as of this writing I have not yet updated the Ventero tests to reflect the new API.

 A working ANE for Windows/macOS can be [downloaded here](https://waveofthought.com/FRESteamWorks).